 The Master of Science degree in psychology opens the door to many career paths and provides the student with a strong foundation in psychology grounded in research.
-Most programs will require the completion of a thesis.
+Most programs will require the completion of a thesis and offer specializations in clinical, social, behavioral, experimental or cognitive psychology.
 Graduates should verify if the specific psychology career they are interested in requires a license.

 Psychology Master's of Science Degree